undecaf/vue-barcode-scanner/README.md

   }
   ```

-  More examples can be found in the [example styles](https://github.com/undecaf/vue-barcode-scanner/blob/master/example/src/css).
+  More examples can be found in the [highlight style examples](https://github.com/undecaf/vue-barcode-scanner/blob/master/example/src/css/highlight.css).

   If this property is omitted then detected barcodes will be enclosed in a green (`#80ff80`) border.
   To disable highlighting entirely, set `:highlight-css="null"`.

 + <a name="scanning">`scanning`</a> (optional): as a `boolean` input, starts and stops scanning; as a`boolean` output,
   indicates whether scanning is in progress.
-In order to work in this bidirectional mode, a _variable_ must be bound with the
+In order to work in this bidirectional mode, a _variable_ must be bound
+  to this attribute with the
   [`.sync` modifier](https://vuejs.org/v2/guide/components-custom-events.html#sync-Modifier).

   Usually this attribute is not needed because scanning starts automatically whenever the source,